nunobrum/spicelib/README.md

 AscEditor.set_custom_library_paths([r"C:\work\MyLTspiceSymbols", r"C:\work\MyLTspiceLibraries"])
 ```

 The user can specify one or more search paths.
 Note that each call to this method will invalidate previously set search
 paths.
 Also, note that this is a class method in all available editors, [SpiceEditor, AscEditor and QschEditor], this
 means that updating one instantiation, will update all other instances of the same class.

 #### Limitations and specifics of AscEditor

 AscEditor has some limitations and differences in regard to SpiceEditor.

-* As is visible in the LTspice GUI, it groups all component properties/parameters in different 'attributes' like 'Value', 'Value2', 'SpiceLine', 'SpiceLine2'.
-Netlists do not have that concept, and place everything in one big list, that SpiceEditor subsequently separates in 'value' and 'parameters' for most components.
-To complicate things, LTspice distributes the parameters over all 4 attributes, with varying syntax.
-You must be aware of how LTspice handles the parameter placement if you use AscEditor.
+* As is visible in the LTspice GUI, it groups all component properties/parameters in different 'attributes' like '
+  Value', 'Value2', 'SpiceLine', 'SpiceLine2'.
+Netlists do not have that concept, and place everything in one big list,
+  that SpiceEditor subsequently separates in 'value' and 'parameters' for most components.
+To complicate things, LTspice
+  distributes the parameters over all 4 attributes, with varying syntax.
+You must be aware of how LTspice handles the
+  parameter placement if you use AscEditor.

-  `AscEditor.get_component_parameters()` will show the native attributes, and tries to disect 'SpiceLine' and 'SpiceLine2', just like `SpiceEditor.get_component_parameters()` would do.
+  `AscEditor.get_component_parameters()` will show the native attributes, and tries to disect 'SpiceLine' and '
+  SpiceLine2', just like `SpiceEditor.get_component_parameters()` would do.
-  This means for example for a Voltage source of DC 2V, with small signal analysis AC amplitude of 1V and a series resistance of 3 ohm:
+  This means for example for a Voltage source of DC 2V, with small signal analysis AC amplitude of 1V and a series
+  resistance of 3 ohm:
     * `AscEditor.get_component_value()` and `SpiceEditor.get_component_value()` -> `'2 AC 1'`
     * `AscEditor.get_component_parameters()` -> `{'Value': '2', 'Value2': 'AC 1', 'SpiceLine': 'Rser=3', 'Rser': 3}`
     * `SpiceEditor.get_component_parameters()` -> `{'Rser': 3}`
     * Please note that if you want to remove the small signal analysis AC amplitude, you MUST use
         * `AscEditor.set_component_parameters(..,'Value2','')`, as `set_component_value()` will only affect 'Value'
         * `SpiceEditor.set_component_value(..,'2')`
     * with both editors, you can use `...set_component_parameters(.., Rser=5)`
 * When adressing components, SpiceEditor requires you to include the prefix in the component name, like `XU1` for an
   OpAmp.
 AscEditor will require `U1`.
 * AscEditor and SpiceEditor only work with the information in their respective schema/circuit files.
-The problem is that LTspice does not store any of the underlying symbol's default parameter values in the .asc files.
-SpiceEditor works on netlists, and netlists do contain all parameters.
+The problem is that
+  LTspice does not store any of the underlying symbol's default parameter values in the .asc files.
+SpiceEditor works on
+  netlists, and netlists do contain all parameters.

   This can affect the behaviour when using symbols like `OpAmps/UniversalOpAmp2`.
-Although the LTspice GUI shows the parameters like `Avol`, `GBW` and `Vos`, even when they have the default values, `AscEditor.get_component_parameters()` will not return these parameters unless they have been modified. `SpiceEditor.get_component_parameters()` on the contrary will show all parameters, regardless of if they were modified.
-It is however possible for AscEditor to set or modify the parameters with `AscEditor.set_component_parameters()`.
+Although the LTspice GUI shows the
+  parameters like `Avol`, `GBW` and `Vos`, even when they have the default
+  values, `AscEditor.get_component_parameters()` will not return these parameters unless they have been
+  modified. `SpiceEditor.get_component_parameters()` on the contrary will show all parameters, regardless of if they
+  were modified.
+It is however possible for AscEditor to set or modify the parameters
+  with `AscEditor.set_component_parameters()`.
   Example:  `set_component_parameters("U1", Value2="Avol=2Meg GBW=10Meg Slew=10Meg")`.

-  Note here that you must know the correct attribute holding that parameter, and make sure that you know and set all the other parameters in that attribute.
-If the attribute is in 'SpiceLine' however (as with the majority of the simpler components), you may address the parameter individually (see the voltage source example above).
+  Note here that you must know the correct attribute holding that parameter, and make sure that you know and set all the
+  other parameters in that attribute.
+If the attribute is in 'SpiceLine' however (as with the majority of the simpler
+  components), you may address the parameter individually (see the voltage source example above).

 Resumed, it is better to use SpiceEditor than AscEditor, as it is more straightforward.
-On MacOS, it is recommended to use LTspice under wine, or to export the netlist manually, as MacOS's LTspice does not support automated export of netlists.
+On MacOS, it is recommended to
+use LTspice under wine, or to export the netlist manually, as MacOS's LTspice does not support automated export of
+netlists.

 #### Hierarchial circuits: reading and editing

-* Circuits can refer to other circuits (subcircuits) and to components, be it from other circuit or netlist files, or from libraries.
+* Circuits can refer to other circuits (subcircuits) and to components, be it from other circuit or netlist files, or
+  from libraries.
 * Subcircuits can contain other subcircuits
 * Internal components in components/subcircuits that are loaded from libraries can be read, but not modified.